SUGGESTED READING FIRST: NEGATIVE BELIEFS AND THE UNIVERSAL LAWS

 If you want to attract a trustworthy partner but have a negative belief about faithfulness in a relationship then just the thought of 'trust' may bring up feelings of anxiety and imagining a trustworthy partner may in that moment bring up all the memories that created the negative belief in the first instance.
 So how do you bypass negative beliefs in this example?
 Instead of specifically focussing on someone you can trust, focus on having a loving relationship with your partner.

 For instance, you can imagine experiencing a fun activity together, laughing and feeling totally confident and at peace.
 Or else see yourself totally at ease as you go about your day-to-day tasks, looking forward to seeing your partner later during the day.
-Each of these scenes imply that you trust your partner even though you are not focussing on the specifics of a trustworthy partner.
-Instead you are focussing on a by-product of having a partner you totally trust.
+Each of these scenes implies that you trust your partner even though you are not focussing on the specifics of a trustworthy partner.
+Instead, you are focussing on a by-product of having a partner you trust.

 In simple terms, by keeping your subconscious mind pre-occupied with an image it has no negative beliefs about, it will in time overwrite those negative beliefs that do not match the new beliefs you are creating around the by-product image.
 This is because the subconscious mind is impersonal and does not evaluate whether something is positive or negative—it simply carries out what it is programmed to do.
 And when two instructions contradict each other, the stronger one usually 'wins'.
 And in this case your new positive beliefs are stronger because you have been focusing on them, even if indirectly, at the exclusion of the existing negative ones.